 EV charger earthing, or grounding, connects the electric vehicle charging circuit to the ground to ensure safety and proper functionality.
-This involves installing a grounding conductor that links the branch circuit to the earth’s conductive surface.
+This involves installing a grounding conductor that links the electric vehicle’s branch circuit to the earth’s conductive surface.
 The connection uses grounding electrodes, conductive wires, and grounding conductors.

 Table of Contents